thanktua-spp/ccl-rtd/docs/source/index.rst

 CCL-Math is built with a focus on performance, accuracy, and ease of use.
 It provides a well-documented API and is designed to be easily integrated into your C# projects.
 Whether you're working on scientific research, engineering simulations, or data analysis, CCL-Math can significantly enhance your productivity and accelerate your mathematical computations.

+This document is designed t demonstract how to use the CCL-Math to solve commnom science and engineering problems

 .. note::